A much-anticipated update to the classic personal road map, full of strategies to understand, manage, and conquer your stress.

 An expert on the treatment of anxiety and depression, she also has extensive training and expertise in the neurobiology of psychological disorders.
 In addition to clinical work, she coaches business professionals on managing anxiety and has contributed articles for the Psychotherapy Networker magazine.
 She has produced Relaxation for Tension and Worry, audio soundtracks for breathing, muscle relaxation and imagery to use with anxious clients.
 Margaret blogs on depression for Psychology Today.
 Noted for humor, pragmatic treatment approaches, and her interactive teaching style, Dr. Wehrenberg is a sought-after speaker for conferences and trainings, consistently getting the highest ratings for her dynamic presentation and high-quality content.
 She is one of PESI’s most highly rated speakers and her evaluation from the most seasoned professionals often rank her training “as among the best I have ever attended.”

-Financial: Margaret Wehrenberg maintains a private practice.
-She is an author with W.W.
-Norton publishing and receives royalties.
-She receives a speaking honorarium from PESI, Inc.
+Financial: Dr. Margaret Wehrenberg maintains a private practice.
+She receives royalties as a published author.
+She is an international presenter and receives compensation.
+Dr, Wehrenberg receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Your satisfaction is our goal and our guarantee.
 Concerns should be addressed to: PO Box 1000, Eau Claire, WI 54702-1000 or call 1-800-844-8260.